Buying Diamonds in Carmel, IN

 CARAT IS A UNIT OF WEIGHT

 Do not make the mistake thinking that higher carat weight means a larger looking diamond.
 Even diamonds of the same weight can differ on a basis of other factors, especially cut that influences perceived size.
-Just as two people who weight the same can look very different, so can two diamonds.
+Just as two people who weigh the same can look very different, so can two diamonds.
 Large diamonds are rare to find and much in demand as compared to small diamonds of the same quality.
 The price of a one-carat solitaire diamond ring is much more than a ring with smaller diamonds making up the same carat weight.
 Diamond comparison is not effective until you compare the diamonds of similar features and qualities.
 While comparing the value of different diamonds leading Laboratories like GIA and AGS recommend consulting with a Guild Gemologist or Certified Gemological Appraiser.

 Pierce Jewelers is proud to have a Gemologist and Certified Gemological Appraiser on site!
 We will take the time to educate you on how to shop and get the most for your money.

 COLOR IS ABSENCE OF OR AMOUNT OF MEASURABLE COLOR

-When a jeweler talks about the diamonds color, they is referring to the absence or presence of the color in the diamond.
+When a jeweler talks about the diamonds color, they are referring to the absence or presence of the color in the diamond.
 Color of a diamond is a result of diamond’s composition and does not change with time.
-Colorless diamonds allow light to travel through them easier as compared to the colored diamonds.
-These diamonds also emit more fire and sparkle.
+Colorless diamonds allow light to travel through them easier as compared to the tinted diamonds.
+These diamonds can also emit more fire and sparkle.
 The process, through which a diamond is formed, is the deciding factor for its color.
 The whiter the diamond is the higher value it will have.

 Diamond color is all about what you can’t see.
 Diamonds are valued by how closely they approach colorlessness – the less color, the higher their value.
 (The exception to this is fancy color diamonds, such as pinks and blues, which lie outside this color range.)
 Most diamonds found in jewelry stores run from colorless to near-colorless, with slight hints of yellow or brown.